tikv/website/content/docs/3.0/tasks/configure/security.md

 ./easyrsa sign-req server client
 ```

-If you run this script you'll need to interactively answer some questions and make some confirmations, you can answer anything for the CA common name, and for the PD and TiKV nodes you should use the hostnames.
+If you run this script, you'll need to interactively answer some questions and make some confirmations.
+You can answer with anything for the CA common name.
+For the PD and TiKV nodes, you should use the hostnames.

 {{< info >}}
 You can explore the `easyrsa/vars.example` file if you are hoping to write an unattended script.
 {{< /info >}}

-After, you should have something like this:
+If the script runs successfully, you should have something like this:

 ```bash
 $ ls easyrsa/pki/{ca.crt,issued,private}